blacklightpy/vaultofknowledge/🔮 World Building/Creativity and Arts/Colour Theory/Colour Modelling/Colour Models/CcMmYK Colour Model.md

 Also known as CMYKLcLm.

 It adds light cyan and light magenta to the CMYK model.
-This has advantages like removal of a distinct [[Halftones|halftone]] or [[dither 1]] dot appearance that appears in print that use light shades of cyan or magenta on the pure [[CMYK Colour Model]].
+This has advantages like removal of a distinct [[Halftones|halftone]] or [[dither]] dot appearance that appears in print that use light shades of cyan or magenta on the pure [[CMYK Colour Model]].